 The popular museums in the city include National Museum, Indira Gandhi Memorial Museum, National Gallery of Modern Art, National Museum of Natural History, National Rail Museum with steam-age behemoths, National Handicrafts and Handlooms Museum, Nehru Planetarium, Shankar's International Dolls Museum, etc.

-New Delhi is the shopper’s paradise with its many shopping malls and bazaars including: Janpath, Chandni Chowk, Khan Market, Connaught Place, Central Market, Paharganj Market, etc. There are number of emporiums in the city selling the handicrafts of different regions, like Cottage Emporium, Dilli Haat, Handicrafts and Natural Products Emporium, etc.
+New Delhi is the shopper’s paradise with its many shopping malls and bazaars.
+There is also a number of emporiums in the city selling handicrafts of different regions.

 New Delhi is popular for street food like shakarkandi (roasted and spiced sweet potato served with slices of star fruit, lime juice and masala), aloo tikka (deep-fried stuffed potato patties), Nihari, rich, spicy broth of slow cooked meat served alongside hot tandoori rotis or preferably khameeri rotis.
 Bhature chole, a dish from the Punjabi cuisine, a combination of spicy white chickpeas and a fried bread made from soft wheat.
-Sweets include kheer (rice pudding), Kuremal ice cream and deep fried fritters drenched in sugar syrup, etc.
+Sweets include kheer (rice pudding), Kulfis (ice cream), Kuremal ice cream and deep fried fritters drenched in sugar syrup, etc.

-Major festivals and fairs in New Delhi include: Republic Day known for a spectacular military parade, Beating of the Retreat - military pageantry closing the Republic Day celebrations, Independence Day marking India’s independence from Britain in 1947 with the prime minister addressing the nation from the Red Fort ramparts, Qutb Festival held over several days, featuring Sufi singing and classical dance performances, Delhi International Arts Festival - three weeks of exhibitions, performing arts, films, literature and culinary events at Delhi-wide venues.
+Major festivals and fairs in New Delhi include: Republic Day (26 January) known for a spectacular military parade, Independence Day (15 August) marking India’s independence from Britain in 1947 with the prime minister addressing the nation from the Red Fort ramparts, Qutb Festival held over several days in November-December and featuring Sufi singing and classical dance performances, Delhi International Arts Festival - three weeks of exhibitions, performing arts, films, literature and culinary events at Delhi-wide venues.
 Gandhi Jayanti (Gandhi's birthday, 2 October) are celebrated with great enthusiasm, etc.